 Astrid Price, a red haired private eye that used to play as an outside half for the Welsh Women’s Rugby team and embraces the art of Tai Chi when placed in a tight corner during investigations, is the star of two books by 70-year-old Newport author and former school teacher Alan Roderick.

-Alan has previously written 12 non-fictional books about Newport and Gwent, but recently published two fictional books, a short story anthology and a novel, in which his creation, Astrid, fights crime on the streets of South Wales in an alternate reality under a newly independent Welsh republic.
+Alan has previously written 12 non-fictional books about Newport and Gwent.
+Recently, he published two fictional books, a short story anthology and a novel, in which his creation, Astrid, fights crime on the streets of South Wales in an alternate reality under a newly independent Welsh republic.

-Astrid came about when Alan signed up for a Creative Writing course in Newport a few years back.
-Presented with a short story project, Alan combined his love of detective stories with the name of a leading character from a romantic story he’d written several years before.
-“That short story never got anywhere, but I liked the name and filed it away in my mind for future reference,” Alan tells Andy Howells, “Once I wrote the first ever short story featuring Astrid, I couldn’t stop writing and the ideas just came pouring out,”
+Astrid’s creation came about when Alan signed up for a Creative Writing course in Newport a few years back.
+Presented with a short story project, Alan combined his love of detective stories with the name of a leading character from a romantic story he had written several years previously.

 - Astrid Investigates: The Complete Astrid Price Short Stories and Astrid and The Golden Lovespoons by Alan Roderick are published by Cath Drwg.
 Copies are available in book and kindle formats from all good bookshops or by contacting the author via email email@example.com